egreiner/IegTools.Sequencer/README.md

 # IegTools.Sequencer

-IegTools.Sequencer provides a fluent interface for creating easy-to-read and extensible sequences, eliminating the need for lengthy if/else statements.
+IegTools.Sequencer provides a fluent interface for creating easy-to-read and extensible sequences, eliminating the need for lengthy if-else statements.
-The library is written in C# 12.0 and targets .NET Standard 2.0 (.NET (Core) and .NET Framework).
+The library is written in C# 12.0 and targets .NET Standard 2.0 (.NET and .NET Framework).

 The library allows you to define: